 L’espirit de Bordeaux – affordable,quality French wine, what more could you ask for?

-Affordable, good quality Bordeaux.
+Affordable, quality French wine from Bordeaux?
 Does it exist anymore?
 Back in the day, say before investment wine-ing came into fashion and back when the Chinese were still Communist, Bordeaux was a wine that one could buy at reasonable prices.
 Fast forward to the 2010′s and it may seem like you have to be a gazillionaire to get your hands on quality wines, never mind affordable prices.

 The Yvon Mau group has decided enough is enough and wants to bring Bordeaux in from the cold, show drinkers that you don’t need to spend an arm and a leg to drink well.
 And that’s where L’Espirt de Bordeaux comes in.
 Philippe Lequeche, managing director of Yvon Mau has vowed to “never surrender” the UK market.
 He thinks Bordeaux may have lost their way by focusing on the lux end of the market but the real bread and butter of Bordeaux has been and should be the mid-tier wines of the region.